mmattel/Raspberry-Pi-Setup/README.md

 ## Netplan (RaspOS Bullseye)

 The goal is to create a setup where you can use eth0 and wlan0 concurrently having the same static IP address like you would have with a failover/bond but only one interface is actively used.
 After many trials where none of them worked, `netplan` is the solution, doing the job perfectly and is easy to configure.
-The `metric` entry does the magic.
+The `metric` entry in the yaml configuration file does the magic.

 ### Install and Configure Netplan